 Helpful for weight loss:

 Whole grain oats are a rich source of soluble fibers, which makes oatmeal a great meal choice for those trying to lose weight.
 The high fiber content will slowly release energy throughout the day, keeping you satisfied and feeling full.
-In turn, this will prevent you from feeling hungry, limiting how much you snack during the day.
+In turn, this will prevent you from feeling hungry, limiting how much you snack during the day and having an excellent weight control.

 Good for your cholesterol: